Traffic cone palisades: Safety concerns and frustration on Waihi SH2

 The whole of the 40km of upgrades is not expected to be finished until 2023.

-NZTA says most of the accidents are caused by people running off the road and hitting trees, poles or deep ditches, head-on collisions and crashes at intersections.
+NZTA said most of the accidents were caused by people running off the road and hitting trees, poles or deep ditches, head-on collisions and crashes at intersections.

 A wide centreline will help separate oncoming traffic, widening the road and shoulders will give drivers more room, and installing roadside safety barriers where there are power poles, trees and deep ditches and making intersections safer are among other measures.